 BONESUPPORT’S CODE OF CONDUCT

 BONESUPPORT works with medical technology, where good quality is a prerequisite for safe and efficient products.
-Our quality system is certified according to ISO 13485.
+This includes fundamentals such as:

 OUR VIEW OF ANTIBIOTIC USE

 Antimicrobial Resistance (AMR) is an increasing threat to global public health and collaboration is important to counteract this.
 BONESUPPORT is committed to the responsible use of antibiotics and supports antibiotic stewardship.

 As part of research and development in the medical device industry, it is sometimes necessary to carry out experiments on animals, as this is requested by the responsible authorities.
 Strict ethical deliberations are made before animal testing is initiated or funded by BONESUPPORT.

 Alternative methods, such as mathematical modelling or in vitro biological systems, are used if possible.
 If animal studies are deemed necessary, BONESUPPORT strives to involve as few animals as possible.
 The protocol is designed to be as gentle as possible for the animals and, in accordance with the legislation, the study protocol is always approved by an ethics committee.
 BONESUPPORT takes animal welfare very seriously.

 BONESUPPORT works actively to reduce the group’s environmental impact.
 This applies to everything from small efforts in daily work, such as waste sorting, to long-term work with manufacturing and transport.
 The company’s work on the digitization of paper-based systems has continued, which also contributes to reduced paper consumption and storage volumes.